THAN HUSSEIN CLARK

 The artist tracks a further thread with a novella written by him, but inspired by Mikhail Bulgakov's Theatrical Novel.
 The text will be published in daily instalments in a Bremen newspaper and broadcasted on radio during the exhibition’s run.
 Furthermore it will be presented as a play, rewritten, designed, and directed by the artist in the Schwankhalle Bremen, 9-11 February.
 A choir of actors with whom Clark has regularly collaborated since 2012 do not just recite and sing the script.
 During the performance, they also continually rearrange the set design elements.
 Costumes and props in the play make references to the exhibition in the GAK Gesellschaft für Aktuelle Kunst.

-The Director’s Theatre Writer’s Theatre is a cooperation of GAK Gesellschaft für Aktuelle Kunst and Schwankhalle Bremen within the frame of Ping Pong, a mutual programme of events between the two institutions.
+The Director’s Theatre Writer’s Theatre is a cooperation of GAK Gesellschaft für Aktuelle Kunst , Schwankhalle Bremen and Theatre Bremen within the frame of Ping Pong, a mutual programme of events between the institutions.

 A book will be published subsequent to the exhibition at Montez Press.